Building Qutrit Diagonal Gates from Phase Gadgets: Abstract

 \section{Abstract}

 Phase gadgets have proved to be an indispensable tool for reasoning about ZX-diagrams, being used in optimisation and simulation of quantum circuits and the theory of measurement-based quantum computation.
 In this paper we study phase gadgets for qutrits.
 We present the \emph{flexsymmetric} variant of the original qutrit ZX-calculus, which allows for rewriting that is closer in spirit to the original (qubit) ZX-calculus.
 In this calculus phase gadgets look as you would expect, but there are non-trivial differences in their properties.
 We devise new qutrit-specific tricks to extend the graphical Fourier theory of qubits, resulting in a translation between the `additive' phase gadgets and a `multiplicative' counterpart we dub \emph{phase multipliers}.

-This enables us to build different types of qutrit multiple-controlled phase gates.
+This enables us to generalise the qubit notion of multiple-control to qutrits in two ways.
+The first type is controlling on a single tritstring, while the second type applies the gate a number of times equal to the tritwise multiplication modulo 3 of the control qutrits.
+We show how both types of control can be implemented for any qutrit $Z$ or $X$ phase gate, ancilla-free, and using only Clifford and phase gates.
+The first requires a polynomial number of gates and exponentially small phases, while the second requires an exponential number of gates, but constant sized phases.
+This is interesting, because such a construction is not possible in the qubit setting.

-As an application of these results we find a construction for \emph{emulating} arbitrary qubit diagonal unitaries, and specifically find an emulation for the qubit CCZ gate that only requires three single-qutrit non-Clifford gates to implement --- provably lower than the four $T$ gates needed using just qubit gates.
+As an application of these results we find a construction for \emph{emulating} arbitrary qubit diagonal unitaries, and specifically find an ancilla-free emulation for the qubit CCZ gate that only requires three single-qutrit non-Clifford gates --- provably lower than the four $T$ gates needed for qubits with ancilla.